dialogchat/end_to_end_imitation_learning/README.md

-# End to End Imitation Learning with the Udacity Simulator
+# End-to-End Imitation Learning with the Udacity Simulator
 ## Overview

 This is the code for [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval.
 We're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.